antoniogarciagiron/Project-Pandas-Shark-Attack/README.md

 ## 01. Introduction

 The target of the current project is to take a dataset, clean it and analyse the data.
+This is one of the projects done during the [IronHack](https://www.ironhack.com/es) Data Analytics bootcamp

 ## 02. Hypothesis